 - Get influencers involved with industry/brand-specific causes or philanthropy.

-Influencer marketing, as a marketing strategy, can have a major impact on bottom line revenue.
+Influencer marketing, as a digital marketing strategy, can have a major impact on bottom line revenue.
 Most marketers simply view influencer marketing as a tactic.
 Some even just think it’s a roundup post, but it can be way more than that.

 There aren’t many brands currently putting influencers at the center of their marketing.
 However, with examples like this cropping up, it’s likely we’ll see influencer marketing more prominently featured in marketing departments everywhere.